 If you have not known how wonderful rainbow trout is, this explanation will show you.

 Catfish is a signature food in Southeast Asia, but you can find some of the largest species in other places like South America and Eurasia.
 They are also important commercial fish in several countries, especially in Asia.
+So it is easy to find many Asian-style cooking ideas with this fish.

 Generally, most catfish have a cylindrical body with a flat head.
 There are up to 4 pairs of barbels surrounding their mouths, resembling a cat’s whisker.
 That’s why people refer to them as “catfish”.